Carbon sequestration: Terminology

-Hence CCS is a technology application that utilises artificial carbon sequestration techniques.

-History of the term (etymology)

-The term sequestration is based on the Latin sequestrare, which means set aside or surrender.
-It is derived from sequester, a depositary or trustee, one in whose hands a thing in dispute was placed until the dispute was settled.
-In English "sequestered" means merely secluded, withdrawn.

-In law, sequestration is the act of removing, separating, or seizing anything from the possession of its owner under process of law for the benefit of creditors or the state.

 Roles

 In nature

-Carbon sequestration is part of the natural carbon cycle by which carbon is exchanged among the biosphere, pedosphere, geosphere, hydrosphere, and atmosphere of Earth.

-Carbon dioxide is naturally captured from the atmosphere through biological, chemical or physical processes.
+Carbon sequestration is part of the natural carbon cycle by which carbon is exchanged among the biosphere, pedosphere (soil), geosphere, hydrosphere, and atmosphere of Earth.
+Carbon dioxide is naturally captured from the atmosphere through biological, chemical, or physical processes, and stored in long-term reservoirs.

+Plants, such as forests and kelp beds, absorb carbon dioxide from the air as they grow, and bind it into biomass.
+However, these biological stores are considered volatile carbon sinks as long-term sequestration cannot be guaranteed.
+Events such as wildfires or disease, economic pressures, and changing political priorities can result in the sequestered carbon being released back into the atmosphere.

-In climate change mitigation
+In climate change mitigation and policies

 Carbon sequestration - when acting as a carbon sink - helps to mitigate climate change and thus reduce harmful effects of climate change.
-It helps to slow the atmospheric and marine accumulation of greenhouse gases, which are released by burning fossil fuels and industrial livestock production.
+It helps to slow the atmospheric and marine accumulation of greenhouse gases, which is mainly carbon dioxide released by burning fossil fuels.

-Carbon sequestration, when applied for climate change mitigation, can either build on enhancing naturally occurring carbon sequestration or by applying artificial carbon sequestration processes.
+Carbon sequestration for climate change mitigation can involve either enhancing natural carbon sinks or employing technological methods to capture and store carbon.

-Within the carbon capture and storage approaches, carbon sequestration refers to the "storage" component.
-Here, artificial carbon storage technologies are applied, such as gaseous storage in deep geological formations (including saline formations and exhausted gas fields), and solid storage by reaction of CO2 with metal oxides to produce stable carbonates.
+Within the carbon capture and storage approaches, carbon sequestration refers to the storage component.
+Artificial carbon storage technologies can be applied, such as gaseous storage in deep geological formations (including saline formations and exhausted gas fields), and solid storage by reaction of CO2 with metal oxides to produce stable carbonates.

-For carbon to be sequestered artificially (i.e. not using the natural processes of the carbon cycle) it must first be captured, or it must be significantly delayed or prevented from being re-released into the atmosphere (by combustion, decay, etc.) from an existing carbon-rich material, by being incorporated into an enduring usage (such as in construction).
+For carbon to be sequestered artificially—that is, outside the natural processes of the carbon cycle—it must first be captured, or its release into the atmosphere must be significantly delayed or prevented.
+This can be achieved by incorporating carbon-rich materials into long-lasting applications, such as construction, thereby avoiding release through processes like combustion or decay.
 Thereafter it can be passively stored or remain productively utilized over time in a variety of ways.
-For instance, upon harvesting, wood (as a carbon-rich material) can be immediately burned or otherwise serve as a fuel, returning its carbon to the atmosphere, or it can be incorporated into construction or a range of other durable products, thus sequestering its carbon over years or even centuries.
+For instance, upon harvesting, wood (as a carbon-rich material) can be incorporated into construction or a range of other durable products, thus sequestering its carbon over years or even centuries.
+In industrial production, engineers typically capture carbon dioxide from emissions from power plants or factories.

+For example, in the United States, the Executive Order 13990 (officially titled "Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis") from 2021, includes several mentions of carbon sequestration via conservation and restoration of carbon sink ecosystems, such as wetlands and forests.
+The document emphasizes the importance of farmers, landowners, and coastal communities in carbon sequestration.
+It directs the Treasury Department to promote conservation of carbon sinks through market based mechanisms.

+Noting that the planet's carbon sequestration capacity is not unlimited, a 2025 study concluded that fully using Earth's geologic storage capacity would help limit global warming by only 0.7 C-change.